Grants and Awards

 - Mission Innovation for Young People's Ministry Grants.
 These grants will be used to support the emerging strategies and invest in missional innovation designed to invite, inspire and strengthen youth and young adult skilled servant workers in local churches, campuses, camps, and mission fields of the annual conference and beyond.
-Applications are due November 15. (coming this summer)
+Applications due May 1 and November 1.

 Advocacy & Action

 Advocacy & Action partners with communities so that we join in advocating to transform systems which disenfranchise, marginalize, and oppress and to create a BWC presence on urgent policy matters at local, state and national levels.

 - Advocacy & Action Award $1,000 given to one faith community that exemplifies partnering with their communities in advocating to transform systems which disenfranchise, marginalize, and oppress.
 Applications/nominations are due April 30 and will be awarded at Annual Conference.

 - BWC Peace with Justice Grants for up to $2,000 is made possible by the annual Peace with Justice Offering.
 50% of this offering is retained for local Peace with Justice ministry and the rest of it made available for denomination-wide work.
 Peace with Justice witnesses to God's demand for a faithful, just, disarmed, and secure world.